About Kiran

-So I’m just this guy, y’know?
+So I’m just this girl, y’know?
 Who’s a dog and all.
 And this is my homepage.

 I know.
 Homepage, right?
 How retro.
 In this age of Facebook and Twitter, how many people even keep blogs anymore, let alone a homepage?
 For the longest time I kept an account on LiveJournal for my musings.
 I held on there for a long time until the site’s instability and Russian comment spam got to be too much to deal with.
 And, while I certainly miss the social aspect of that site, it’s nice to be back in control of my own experience again.

-I’m in my thirties, married with a kid.
+I’m in my forties, married with a daughter.
 I was originally born near Melbourne, Florida.
 I grew up in Tennessee, and graduated from Auburn University in 2004.
-I live in Huntsville, Alabama and I work as a software engineer - it’s a hard job keeping the web online, but someone’s gotta do it.
+I live in Huntsville, Alabama and I work as a software engineer.

 The Myth